 - Increased wear on the system, which can lead to component damage, system malfunctions, and reduced life expectancy

 - Buildup of ice on coil

-In general, you can expect an air conditioner with dirty coils to use almost 40 percent more energy than one with clean coils.
-Cooling function can be reduced by 30 percent or more.
+In general, you can expect an air conditioner with dirty coils to use almost 40% more energy than one with clean coils.
+The cooling function can be reduced by 30% or more.
 Your monthly utility bills will soar even as your air conditioner continues to lose efficiency and performance.